Charles Nettleton: Techniques

 Portrait of Captain Moonlite attributed to Nettleton, circa 1879.

 Nettleton used the wet plate process for his images, also known as the collodion process.
 The simpler dry plate process was being increasingly adopted by the mid-1880s.
 The new technique adversely affected Nettleton's business using the wet plate process, and he eventually decided to retire.

 Nettleton knew how to capture a photograph professionally.
-He was able to adjust complicating structures with his understanding of depth of field, creating very clear detail.
+Gael Newton argues that he was able to adjust complicating structures with his understanding of depth of field, creating very clear detail.
 He liked going to high points so he could take panoramic views.
 One of his panoramas was used as the basis for a lithograph by the firm of De Gruchy and Leigh.

 Nettleton's skill was displayed in the sharp delineation in his photos taken at six seconds exposure.
 Using that technique he was able to photograph soldiers and horses involved in the New Zealand Wars and capture them as still photographs.